mgrolinger/plantumlstubber/README.md

         /api/v2/:
             - resource
 ```
-Will lead to the following directory/file structure:
+Will lead to the following directory and file structure:
 ```
 $ tree
 .